mundschenk-at/wp-typography/readme.txt

 == Changelog ==

+= 1.7.1 - July 29, 2009 =

+* Updated thin space handling to be off by default, and updated the description in the admin panel to warn of rare mishandling in Safari and Chrome.

 = 1.7 - July 29, 2009 =

 * Reformatted language files for increased stability and to bypass a false positive from Avira's free antivirus software